 HDD An abbreviation of Hard Disk Drive; in this document, it indicates the HDD installed in the TOE if simply described as "HDD".
 IPsec Secure Architecture for Internet Protocol; a protocol that provides the functions of data tampering prevention and data confidentiality with IP packets traffic using cryptographic technology.
-MFP PSTN An abbreviation of a digital multifunctional product.
-An abbreviation of Public Switched Telephone Networks.
+MFP An abbreviation of a digital multifunctional product.
+PSTN An abbreviation of Public Switched Telephone Networks.
+S/MIME Secure / Multipurpose Internet Mail Extensions; a standard system.

-system.